vydrazde/terraform-provider-kypo/docs/data-sources/sandbox_request_output.md

 page_title: "kypo_sandbox_request_output Data Source - terraform-provider-kypo"
 subcategory: ""
 description: |-
-  Sandbox allocation request output of one of three stages.
-Terraform, Networking Ansible or User Ansible.
+  Sandbox allocation request output of one of three stages, which are terraform, networking-ansible or user-ansible.
 ---

 # kypo_sandbox_request_output (Data Source)

-Sandbox allocation request output of one of three stages.
-Terraform, Networking Ansible or User Ansible.
+Sandbox allocation request output of one of three stages, which are terraform, networking-ansible or user-ansible.